 Cannabinoids vs. Cannabidiol.
 What is the Difference?

-It isn’t uncommon to become confused over the many terms that are associated with CBD.
-More often than not, people have a hard time understanding how cannabidiol differs from cannabinoids.
-These are two commonly used terms that share similarities in spelling and are used interchangeably.
+Many people often become confused over the numerous terms associated with CBD.
+Understanding the difference between cannabidiol and cannabinoids can be challenging since these two commonly used terms share similarities in spelling and are often used interchangeably.

 It is important to understand that cannabidiol is a type of cannabinoid.
 There are more than 100 different cannabinoids that can be found throughout the seeds, stalks, and stems of the cannabis plant.
 Cannabinoids are the active chemical compounds that are found in the flowers of cannabis plants.

-Phytocannabinoids is a term that is used to describe the cannabinoids that are derived from plants.
-Phytocannabinoids are able to interact with the human body’s natural systems because their behaviors and makeups mirror endocannabinoids.
-Endocannabinoids are cannabinoids that are synthesized almost immediately by our bodies.
+Phyto cannabinoids describe cannabinoids derived from plants.
+They interact with the human body’s natural systems because their behaviors and makeups mirror endocannabinoids.
+Our bodies synthesize endocannabinoids almost immediately.

-Thousands of studies suggest the fact that cannabidiol may hold a wide range of potential benefits.
-CBD has been patented by the U.S. National Institutes of health.
-They claim that CBD possesses significant antioxidant and neuroprotective properties.
+Numerous studies suggest that cannabidiol may offer a broad spectrum of potential benefits.
+The U.S. National Institutes of Health have patented CBD, asserting its significant antioxidant and neuroprotective properties.

 Studies have proven that cannabidiol is a non-psychoactive cannabinoid.